 CRISPR in humans follows a similar pattern to the process in bacteria.
 In human cells, however, the RNA and enzymes attack the cell's own DNA instead of the DNA of an invading virus.

 The most common form of CRISPR at the moment involves the use of an enzyme called Cas9 and a molecule known as guide RNA.
 Understanding all the details of CRISPR requires an in-depth knowledge of molecular biology.
 The overall process as it applies to correcting mutations is as follows.

-- The guide RNA contains bases that are complementary to those in the altered region of the DNA and therefore binds to this region.

-B | CRISPR in humans follows a similar pattern to the process in bacteria.
-In human cells, however, the RNA and enzymes attack the cell's own DNA instead of the DNA of an invading virus.

-The most common form of CRISPR at the moment involves the use of an enzyme called Cas9 and a molecule known as guide RNA.
-Understanding all the details of CRISPR requires an in-depth knowledge of molecular biology.
-The overall process as it applies to correcting mutations is as follows.

-- The guide RNA contains bases that are complementary to those in the altered region of the DNA and therefore binds to this region.
+- The guide RNA contains bases that are complementary to those in the mutated (altered) region of the DNA and therefore binds to this region.